Orlando Stadium at night during a Buccaneers home fixture, main stand lit with black and white supporters in view

 Orlando Stadium sits on Mooki Street in Dube, Soweto, 3 km north-east of Vilakazi Street.
 From Sandton the drive takes 30 minutes off-peak and 40–55 minutes on Orlando Pirates match-days via the M1 and Soweto Highway.
 From the Johannesburg CBD the drive is 20–35 minutes.

-• arrow_right Arrive 2 hours before kickoff for Soweto Derby — Mooki Street closes to non-ticketed traffic 90 min pre-match
+• Arrive 2 hours before kickoff for Soweto Derby — Mooki Street closes to non-ticketed traffic 90 min pre-match

 By taxi / ride-hail